 - Sharing a presentation with others through video, the web, SharePoint, and PDF

-Hi!
-I'm David Diskin, Certified Master of Microsoft Office.
-Welcome to Microsoft PowerPoint 2010 Essential Training!
-This course is for all users, those brand-new to PowerPoint, and those who have experience with this version and other ones.
-Basically, there is something here for everyone.
+- Hi, I'm David Diskin, certified master of Microsoft Office and welcome to Microsoft PowerPoint 2010: Essential Training.
+This course is for all users, those brand new to PowerPoint and those who have experience with this version and other ones.
+Basically, there's something here for everyone.
 Let's take a glimpse of what I'll be covering in this course.
 For starters, we'll create a presentation from scratch, adding slides, bullets, and photos to help convey your idea.
-I'll show you how to use the built-in themes, diagrams and photo effects to create professional-looking presentations with a very little effort.
+I'll show you how to use the built in themes, diagrams, and photo effects to create professional-looking presentations with very little effort.

 Then I'll cover animating your slides and providing transitions between them that will add a touch of class to your presentation.
-You'll see how you can import video and easily trim it down to just the segments you want, add fades and control volume.
-Then I'll demonstrate sharing your work with others, over the Web, on DVD, and on paper.
-Through all of this, I'll give you timesaving shortcuts and provide a little expert advice.
+You'll see how you can import video and easily trim it down to just the segments you want, add fades, and control volume.
+Then I'll demonstrate sharing your work with others over the web, on DVD, and on paper, and through all of this, I'll give you time-saving shortcuts and provide a little expert advice.
 So, get comfortable, grab your beverage of choice, and come with me as I show you the essentials of Microsoft PowerPoint 2010.

 The capability to “Save as HTML” has been removed from PowerPoint 2010 (although you can still invoke it using VBA if you are familiar with writing code).

 However, PowerPoint 2010 gives us four alternatives which you may prefer.
 Here’s a description of each and how you can use them: